zaproxy/zap-swag/README.md

 All ZAP images are released under the Creative Commons license.

-You can also purchase ZAP merchandise online - we make no money out of these sales, if you'd like to donate money to the OWASP ZAP project them please use the 'donate' button on https://owasp.org/www-project-zap/
+You can also purchase ZAP merchandise online - we make no money out of these sales, If you'd like to donate money to the ZAP project please visit https://www.zaproxy.org/sponsor/#how-to-sponsor-zap page.

 You can of course use the artwork from this repo with any other online store that you like.